jeremybmerrill/punditbot/README.md

   - remove linguistics stuff from everything NLG parts (so there's no "verb phrase" in constants)
   - MAYBE: add support for candidate based exceptoins ("Without a Clinton on the ballot, ")
   - make categories that react to previous years
+  - uh oh: 95 chars: "When per-capita fresh snap/green beans use, the Republican Party has never lost the presidency.", 105 chars: "The Republican Party has never, in years when per-capita fresh snap/green beans use lost the White House."
+  - add "Every year BUT 1992"
+  - in every year EXCEPT 1234 **that** X. Need to add **that** if there's an intrusive parenthetical DO NOW:
-  - should I add units (to correlates.yml, e.g. "degrees")
+  - should I add units (to correlates.yml, e.g. "degrees"; just a list of units that are either prepended/appended)
+  - boolean type (e.g. "had a trade deficit")
   - put alternate nouns in correlates.yml (e.g. ["average annual U.S. temperature", "avg.
 U.S. temperature"] ) / make it rephraseable
-  - boolean type (e.g. "had a trade deficit")
-  - uh oh: 95 chars: "When per-capita fresh snap/green beans use, the Republican Party has never lost the presidency.", 105 chars: "The Republican Party has never, in years when per-capita fresh snap/green beans use lost the White House."
-  - add "Every year BUT 1992"

 Leave this for later, focus on MVP:
     - add categorical data sets (how does this work??)
     - commas and dashes (fixed, but for bugs, e.g. https://github.com/simplenlg/simplenlg/issues/13 )